Skip to main content

 A locked Apple device cannot receive an Erase Device MDM command.
 For more information on locking a device, see our Lock a Device support article.

-Platform-Specific Erase Procedures
+Platform-Specific Erase Information

 Erase Apple Devices